- After school programs

 The title “Youth Development Specialists” was chosen because that is who they are and what they do.
 They specialize in youth development.

 Professionals are trained and developed and that happens at The ROCK as well.
-Staff undergo an initial eight hour orientation.
+Staff undergo an initial week of trainings.
 Throughout the year, staff have scheduled professional development days.
 Staff are taught positive youth interaction, engagement, and inclusion, fair discipline methods, crisis management, building individual resilience and leveraging strengths.
 Team leaders are also CPR and first aid certified.
-Tutors are generally students from Northwood University or volunteers and go through similar training.
+Tutors are generally university students or volunteers and go through similar training.

-Each after-school site has an experienced Team Leader and benefits from the over-sight of The ROCK Grounded and Unplugged Program Director, Lacey Wright.
+Each after-school site has an experienced Site Coordinator, Team Leader, and benefits from the over-sight of The ROCK Grounded and Unplugged Program Director, Lacey Wright.
 Excellent, qualified people are the key to our success and the success of the teens we serve.

 - After hours activities and events

-ROCK Unplugged is community-based teen events that encourage healthy life choices and relationships, create a sense of community awareness, and allow teens to engage in safe, supportive social activities.
+ROCK Unplugged is community-based teen evens that encourage healthy life choices and relationships, create a sense of community awareness, and allow teens to engage is safe, supportive social activities.